jaxyfury/Ambariops/docs/UI_IMPROVEMENT_PLAN.md

 ### Integrated Storybook Testing

--   **Accessibility Addon**: The `@storybook/addon-a11y` will be integrated to run automated accessibility checks on every story.
+-   **Accessibility Addon**: The `@storybook/addon-a11y` is integrated to run automated accessibility checks on every story.
--   **Playwright Addon**: The Storybook Playwright addon will be used to test component interactions directly within the Storybook environment, ensuring that component logic is sound in isolation.
+-   **Playwright Addon**: The Storybook Playwright addon can be used to test component interactions directly within the Storybook environment.

 ---